Ladies … It Is Time To Lead Like A Woman

 4. Dress like a woman.
 Stop blending in and looking like one of the men at work.
 Identify your style, dress for success and bring a touch of femininity to your outfit.
 However, keep it professional.
 There is no place for your “girls” being out on show in the office.

 5. Manage your energy.
 Work life balance is a myth with many women holding down busy paid employment and then heading home to step into their second full time role as mother, wife and social organiser.

-So to avoid burn out, one solution is to understand what activities give you energy and build more of these into your day.
-Discover what task deplete you and delegate as many of these as you can.
-If most of your work is made up of energy sappers … I would seriously be asking whether you are in the right role.
+To avoid burn out, one solution is to understand what activities give you energy and build more of these into your day.
+Discover what tasks deplete you and delegate as many of these as you can.
+If most of your work is made up of energy sappers … it is time to ask yourself whether you are in the right role.

-As women we bring to our leadership role unique and important attributes such as building relationships, collaboration and partnerships – all of which trump traditional power and competition of the masculine workplace.
+Women bring unique and important attributes to leadership such as building relationships, collaboration and partnerships – all of which trump traditional power and competition of the masculine workplace.

-Workplaces everywhere are crying out for a change in the way we do things and I believe that in many instances the increased participation of women in leadership positions, leading as women from their feminine power, is the answer.
+Workplaces everywhere are crying out for a change in the way we do things and I believe, in many instances, the increased participation of women in leadership positions, leading as women from their feminine power, is the answer.